Content Marketing Strategy that Gets You Results [SLIDES]

 People you need for content marketing

 Who are the people who will be involved in your content marketing activities?
 Who will write the content, who will answer the comments and so forth?
 Talk to people you plan to include and get their commitment to follow through.
 Create incentives for insiders and let the outside contractors share the glory.
-Allocate specific amount of their time to the tasks dedicated to social media and content marketing.
+Allocate a specific amount of their time to the tasks dedicated to social media and content marketing.

 Get someone from senior management to support your project, so that it won’t be put on hold when „more important“ things need attention.